Commercial Excellence + U.S. Regulatory Risk & Compliance

 Integrating Compliance Into Commercial Excellence Frameworks

 For compliance to become a growth enabler, it must be embedded across every element of the Commercial Excellence framework — from data governance to customer experience.
+The framework for an effective compliance program includes written policies, compliance leadership, training, communication lines, monitoring, enforcement, and response plans.

 1. Governance and Accountability

 A culture of compliance starts with leadership.
 Organizations must define clear ownership of compliance processes within commercial teams, supported by cross-functional collaboration between legal, IT, and sales operations.
+Cross-functional teams play a critical role in managing compliance by ensuring alignment and shared responsibility across departments.
+Developing and maintaining formal procedures is essential to support compliance and risk mitigation efforts.
+Regular training and education are necessary to ensure employees understand relevant laws, regulations, and policies.

 Practical steps include: